BlueByteSystemsInc/PDMShell/src/introduction.md

 You can use PDMShell for quick one-line commands, repeatable `.pdmshell` scripts, batch operations, workflow transition automation, Dispatch integration, and PDMShell add-in scripts that run directly inside the PDM client.

+## Install And Activate

+Start with [Install or Update](howtoinstall.md), then activate PDMShell from [License Activation](license-activation.md).
+If the computer is air-gapped or cannot reach the license server, use [Offline Activation](offline-activation.md).

 ## What You Can Do with PDMShell

 PDMShell is useful when you need to automate file, folder, metadata, and workflow operations in PDM.